-If the Lovaas Approach has been recommended for your child, you may have some questions about the treatment.
-As a parent, you are vital to any intervention and it is important that you understand the goals and the strategies that you will be asked to support.
+If the Lovaas Method has been recommended for your child, you may have some questions about the treatment.
+As a parent, you are vital to any intervention.
+You must understand the goals and the strategies that you will be asked to support.

 Also see: History of Autism Treatment

 The Lovaas Method for autism is a form of Applied Behavioral Analysis (ABA).
 It’s used in early intervention programs for children who have developmental delays or who have been identified with autism spectrum disorders (ASD).
 The program, created by Ole Ivar Lovaas, is derived from work done by B.F.
 Skinner in the 1930s.
 Dr. Lovaas was a researcher in child psychology at the University of California Los Angeles and worked on the UCLA Young Autism Project.